shotgunsoftware/sg-jira-bridge/docs/developer.rst

 :meth:`~handlers.SyncHandler.process_shotgun_event` and
-:meth:`~handlers.SyncHandler.process_jira_event` process the event data, perform any additional validation required to determine whether to continue with the sync (which may include additional queries to Jira and/or ShotGrid), and then do the actual update.
+:meth:`~handlers.SyncHandler.process_jira_event` process the event data, perform any additional validation required to determine whether to continue with the sync (which may include additional queries to Jira and/or Flow Production Tracking), and then do the actual update.

 Once the event itself has been validated fully, the actual data that has